Kapware64/calguru/README.md

                  }
             }
             ```
+    * For each created event, email invites are sent to the emails in
+    `attendees`.

 ## Google Calendar API Authentication
 * Background: A service account is a special Google account that belongs to an